mdn/content/files/en-us/web/api/cookiestoremanager/index.md

 ## Instance methods

 - {{domxref("CookieStoreManager.getSubscriptions()")}} {{Experimental_Inline}}
-  - : Returns a {{jsxref("promise")}} which resolves to a list of the cookie change subscriptions for this service worker registration.
+  - : Returns a {{jsxref("Promise")}} which resolves to a list of the cookie change subscriptions for this service worker registration.
 - {{domxref("CookieStoreManager.subscribe()")}} {{Experimental_Inline}}
   - : Subscribes to changes to cookies.
-It returns a {{jsxref("promise")}} which resolves when the subscription is successful.
+It returns a {{jsxref("Promise")}} which resolves when the subscription is successful.
 - {{domxref("CookieStoreManager.unsubscribe()")}} {{Experimental_Inline}}
   - : Unsubscribes the registered service worker from changes to cookies.
-It returns a {{jsxref("promise")}} which resolves when the operation is successful.
+It returns a {{jsxref("Promise")}} which resolves when the operation is successful.

 ## Examples